AdobeDocs/commerce-webapi/src/pages/graphql/schema/live-search/queries/product-search.md

 ### Live Search

-The following example uses "Watch" as the search phrase.
+The following example uses "bag" as the search phrase.
 The query uses the core `ProductInterface` to access product information.
 As a result, the query has a longer response time than using Catalog Service to retrieve this information.

 For an example of using Live Search with Catalog Service, see [Catalog Service productSearch query](../../catalog-service/queries/product-search.md).
 Other than returning the `productView` object, all other attributes are the same.
 See full references on this page.